Transfer Credit, Count Toward Degree, & Reduced Hours

 Count Toward Degree

 The count toward degree process is distinct from transfer credit, which only applies to courses taken at another institution.
 In the count toward degree process, a student may be allowed to count graduate coursework taken as a graduate non-degree seeking student at KU toward a graduate degree.
-No more than 6 credit hours (up to 8 hours if the student earned his or her undergraduate degree at KU) may be counted in this way, assuming the degree-granting department endorses the request and the courses in question meet the University's criteria for graduate credit.
+No more than 9 credit hours may be counted in this way, assuming the degree-granting department endorses the request and the courses in question meet the University's criteria for graduate credit.
 The student must contact the department to complete a Count Toward Degree form, which must then be submitted to COGA for review and approval.
 If the form is approved, COGA and the department will include the counted courses when verifying that degree requirements have been met.
 The coursework will also be included in the calculation of the student's graduate GPA.
 However, the change is not otherwise reflected on the student's transcript.

 With the exception of coursework completed via a pre-approved Co-enrollment arrangement, graduate coursework completed as an undergraduate degree-seeking or undergraduate non-degree seeking student may not be counted toward a graduate degree at KU.